picasa/picasa/README.md

 #### Play

 I try to use my data science skills to create algorithmic art.
-I published these works on my [art](https://art.casadebaig.net) website, with some posts in <a rel="me" href="https://ecoevo.social/@casadebaig">mastodon</a>.
+I published selected works on my [art](https://art.casadebaig.net) website, along with considerations on the creation processes.
 You can also find some [examples](https://github.com/picasa/generative_examples) along with the [tools](https://github.com/picasa/generate) i used for creative coding here.